moitimemasters/rust-k/README.md

 ```
 +
 ```
-will take pop from the stack twice, add those numbers, push their sum to the stack
+will pop from the stack twice, add those numbers, push their sum to the stack

 K has while loops